The Simple Questions You Need To Ask Every Time You Go Shopping

 8. How many times will I wear this?

 I now evaluate items on a cost-per-wear basis.
 Is this something I will want to wear all the time?
-I'm a big fan of Olivia Firth's 30 Wears Campaign, which encourages people to buy only things you think you will wear at least 30 times.
+I'm a big fan of Livia Firth's 30 Wears Campaign, which encourages people to buy only things you think you will wear at least 30 times.

 Follow these tips and you will be well on your way to the closet of your dreams—not just a closet that's full of stuff you don't want to wear.
 Plus, you will be saving money, lessening your environmental impact, and reducing the stress of having to decide what to wear.
 It's a scenario in which everyone wins (except for maybe fast fashion—sorry, not sorry!).